LyangHiga/pathfinding-visualizer/README.md

 - Clear Path: Keep the same grid, same start, target and wall nodes, just to clear paths.
 - Maze: Get a random Maze, Each node has a eps = 0.3 chance to become a wall (start and target nodes not included).
 - Un/Weighted: Toggle between Unweighted and Weighted mode.
+- Negative/ Positive: Toggle between Negative and Positive Weigth.
+- Change start/ target: Available only in mobile version.
+Just click in a free node to change start or target node.
 - Slider to change Alpha Value
   - Alpha == 0 : Best First Search
   - Alpha == 1 : Dijkstra